alannulli/react-native-to-do-app/README.md

 Alan Li, al2hkm

 # Special Features
-Not many, just hit the requirements!
+Not many, but I made it strawberry themed!

 # Lessons Learned
 I ran into some issues while setting up react native on my laptop and after the lesson about expo I tried setting that up and realized that expo takes less than 2 minutes to set up compared to the couple weeks I spent on normal react native.